Garbage & Recycling

 Mattresses & box springs

 Regular trash.
-Please wrap in plastic (painter's plastic works well).
+Please wrap it in plastic (the painter's plastic works well).
 For large mattresses, call Rumpke 24 hours before (1-800-828-8171)

 Medicine

-· Unwanted medicine can often be returned to the pharmacy.
+Unwanted medicine can often be returned to the pharmacy.

-· Bring to the drop-off location on “Prescription Drug Take-Back Day” held in the Spring and Fall (watch for dates).
+Bring to the drop-off location on “Prescription Drug Take-Back Day,” held in the Spring and Fall (watch for dates).

 Metal & tin cans (soup/vegetable cans, beverage cans)